Table Of Contents

 Does Passion Church QC offer childcare during Life Group meetings?

-Passion Church QC does not pay for childcare.
+- Passion Church QC does not pay for childcare at this point.

 How do I measure if group members are moving one step?